hamza-cskn/obliviate-invs/README.md

 - Create automatic update task for GUI
 - Don't work hard work smart.
 These methods will handle your boring works: fillColumn(), fillRow(), fillGui(), sendTitleUpdate(), sendSizeUpdate()
 - Feel safe.
 ObliviateInvs tested in live.
 It is stable.

+## Other
+Snake slot iteration algorithm for GUIs: [Click to go gist](https://gist.github.com/Obliviated/67c241c099d26e933a7662ba906322ce)
+ItemBuilder class that is used in this project: [Click to go gist](https://gist.github.com/Obliviated/af71812e9235025be348f2600502d6cd)
+Gradient and TextAnimation algorithms for GUI: [Click to go gist](https://gist.github.com/Obliviated/c741466e33bb359210de3a24bb52c7c6)